How to Promote a Music Festival With Gleam

 Run Your Own Eventbrite Campaign

-Integrate your campaign with Eventbrite and start driving ticket sales.Get Started
+Integrate your campaign with Eventbrite to start driving ticket sales and a host of other powerful actions.Get Started

 As you continue to promote your festival you may find that a lot of users who have a genuine interest in your event may still be hesitant to purchase a ticket.
 In many cases these users will want to get a ticket, they just might need a little extra motivation.